HeatherRemacle/exchangelabops/phases/align.md

 In every case, training should be grounded by BC public servants with experience participating in or supporting a *productive* Agile team.
 They can provide deeper orientation on how to apply the learning within the government context.

-#### The Exchange Lab Offers:
-A few courses available to teams that partner with the Lab:
-- Agile fundamentals (Digital Delivery 101, 201)
-- Digital leadership
-- DevOps for Non-Devs
-- Openshift 101, 201

 **Can anyone get this training?**
 Given limited resources, training seats organized by the Lab are allocated to people who are on or supporting Agile teams partnered with the Lab.
 Other training opportunities may be organized by anyone through engaging the cohort of experienced trainers to see about availability.

 - Contact the ExchangeLab@gov.bc.ca to get connected.

 ## Bring Everyone Together